-Geodesy studies Earth’s shape, orientation and positions for the past, present and future.
+Geodesy studies Earth’s shape, orientation, and positions for the past, present, and future.
+It also studies where things are and where things are going with extreme accuracy.
 For example, geodesists measure:

 - Where things are

 - Where they have been

 In geometric geodesy, it understands Earth’s positioning through geodetic datums and coordinate systems.

 On the other hand, physical geodesy relates to Earth’s gravitational field and geoid.

 Read on to learn about how geodesy is the framework behind all mapping and navigation.

 This geodesy video created by NASA gives a more clear-cut example of the concept and history of geodesy.

 To summarize the video, humans have always had a curiosity about the planet we live on.
 Actually, geodesy dates back to 200 BC, when Eratosthenes started measuring the sun’s angle in two cities.